ddi_dma_attr(9s) 맨 페이지 - 윈디하나의 솔라나라

 the proper physical addresses.
 Some of these platforms also support

-return physical rather than virtual I/O addresses if the system
+turn physical rather than virtual I/O addresses if the system sup‐

-supports both.
-If the system does not support physical DMA, the
+ports both.
+If the system does not support physical DMA, the return

-this case, the driver has to clear DDI_DMA_FORCE_PHYSICAL and retry
+case, the driver has to clear DDI_DMA_FORCE_PHYSICAL and retry the

 DDI_DMA_FLAGERR